temmmy/COSC2440_ASM2_G15/README.md

-# README Map2D Application by GROUP21
+# Map2D Application by GROUP21

 ## Overview
 The Map2D application is a Java-based system designed to manage geographical places on a 2D map.
 It allows users to add, remove, edit, and display places, as well as perform detailed searches based on various attributes such as location, services provided, and name.
 The system utilizes a quad-tree data structure for efficient spatial indexing and querying.